Documentation

 | npx ccwrapdev sync --minimal | Sync without model data |

-| npx ccwrapdev setup | Enable auto-sync hook |
+| npx ccwrapdev setup | Re-enable auto-sync hook |

 | npx ccwrapdev setup --check | Check auto-sync status |

-| npx ccwrapdev setup --remove | Disable auto-sync hook |
+| npx ccwrapdev setup --disable | Disable auto-sync hook |

 | npx ccwrapdev card | Open profile in browser |